jmasengeshomsft/apim-landing-zone-accelerator/README.md

       CICD_AGENT_TYPE: 'none'

   ## AZ Login With a Service Principal

+  [The original repository](https://github.com/jmasengeshomsft/apim-landing-zone-accelerator-lite/tree/main/docs#2-authentication-from-github-to-azure) uses OpenID Connect (OIDC) with a Azure service principal using a Federated Identity Credential, for simplicity in this fork, we will use a service principal with secret.
+We will only need to set up one action secret wit four pieces information in a json object.

 ### Reference Implementation 1: App Gateway with internal APIM instance with Azure Functions as backend